Ingibjorg/ReactNativeGuidelines/README.md

 ### 3.3 Commits

 Explicit git commit messages help the code review process and give you a precise log of what has changed throughout the project.
-Please read [Chris Beams's article](https://chris.beams.io/posts/git-commit/) to master the best practice of writing commit messages.
-Also, for the sake of clarity and to link your work to the corresponding Jira ticket, prefix your commit messages with the ticket number you're working on (e.g., APC-42 Integrate analytics platform).
+Read [Chris Beams's article](https://chris.beams.io/posts/git-commit/) to master the best practice of writing commit messages.
+If you're working with a project management tool like [Jira](https://www.atlassian.com/software/jira), link your work to the corresponding Jira ticket by prefixing your commit messages with the ticket number you're working on (e.g., APC-42 Integrate analytics platform).